You Don't Love Me (No, No, No): Chart performance

 In the United States, "You Don't Love Me (No, No, No)" peaked at number 58 on the Billboard Hot 100 chart; it remained on the chart for 12 weeks.
 It also peaked at number 42 on the Billboard Hot R&B Singles chart, number 41 on the Billboard Hot R&B Airplay chart, and number 45 on the Billboard Hot 100 Airplay chart.
 In the Flanders region of Belgium, "You Don't Love Me (No, No, No)" debuted at number 44 on the chart week of 23 July 1994, and peaked at number eight in its eighth week; it remained on the chart for a total of 13 weeks.
 The song placed within the top 20 in Austria and Switzerland, peaking at numbers 13 and 17, respectively.
 "You Don't Love Me (No, No, No)" also reached number 25 in New Zealand and number 38 in the Netherlands, and peaked at number 41 in both France and Germany.
 In the United Kingdom, the song debuted at number nine on the UK Singles Chart during the week of 11 June 1994, later peaking at number three and remaining in the position for two consecutive weeks.
+It also reached number one on the UK Dance Singles chart by Music Week in the same period.

 Critical reception

 AllMusic editor Alex Henderson remarked that Penn's voice "has held up well over the years, and she's in generally good form".
 J.D.
 Considine from The Baltimore Sun stated, "For all the roughneck aggression meted out by most dancehall stars, it's worth noting that Jamaican pop still has its sweet side, and few singers can put that point across as convincingly as Dawn Penn does on 'No, No, No'."
 He also noted the way her "languid, drawling delivery plays off the slow, hypnotic pulse" of the track.
-Larry Flick from Billboard felt that Penn's "sultry vocal presence on this sailing, instantly memorable dancehall jam belies the pensive nature of the song's story of lost love.
+Larry Flick from Billboard magazine felt Penn's "sultry vocal presence on this sailing, instantly memorable dancehall jam belies the pensive nature of the song's story of lost love.
 An easy-paced groove chugs along with a hip-hop-ish vibe that could prove accessible to crossover and urban formats."
 Dave Sholin from the Gavin Report stated, "Sure, to catch listeners' attention is this unique production from this Jamaican singing sensation."
 In his weekly UK chart commentary, James Masterton described it as a "haunting reggae ballad".
+Neil Kulkarni from Melody Maker praised the track as "a fab summer pop single", writing, "This is as catchy as crabs, with a vocal that'll etch itself on yer mind all summer and a great early Seventies "Lighten Up Volume 4" feel that could make it the best female reggae hit since the Soul Sisters' 'Wreck a Buddy' [from 1969]."
 Pan-European magazine Music & Media commented, "Nutty dreadlocks where art thou?
 Is real reggae still being made, with all those pale-faced pretenders around?
 Yes here, with all the dub production gadgets and all."